 3. Hassle-free tax filing and payment

-At Gusto, our experts help ensure that you’re following local, state, and federal regulations.
+At Gusto, our payroll company experts help ensure that you’re processing payroll while following local, state, and federal regulations.
 The payroll tax requirements a Texas business must pay can be completed from within our user-friendly dashboard.
 Federal, state, and local taxes are withheld automatically, and we send those payments on your behalf to the proper authorities.
 Many tax forms can be e-signed and e-filed within the platform, simplifying and streamlining the payroll process from A to Z.

 Give your team benefits through Gusto.
-Offer health insurance from more than 3,500 options, 401(k) programs, flexible spending accounts, and 529 college savings plans—all through Gusto.
+Offer health insurance from more than 3,500 options, 401(k) programs, and flexible spending accounts—all through Gusto.